Quantum simulation of the 1D Fermi-Hubbard model as a $\mathrm{Z}_2$ lattice-gauge theory: Numerical results

 First, we show results for a noise-free ideal quantum simulator and compare the continuous time evolution calculated via ED with our LGT quantum circuit implementation for different Trotter time-steps $\Delta t$ in Fig.\ref{trotter}.
 Second, we study the effect of the noise on the Qiskit quantum simulator, and show how our post-selection protocol based on global and local conserved quantities can efficiently mitigate errors.
 We benchmark the fidelity of the numerical results by measuring a connected two-point magnetization correlator on opposite sides of the domain wall, \be \chi_{3,4} = \langle \hat{S}_3 \hat{S}_4 \rangle - \langle \hat{S}_3 \rangle\langle \hat{S}_4 \rangle, \ee where $\hat{S}_i = \hat{n}_{i,\uparrow} - \hat{n}_{i,\downarrow}$.
 Strong oscillations of this quantity allow one to visualize the difference in the fidelity of the results obtained via direct and LGT quantum simulation methods.
 In order to keep the statistical error small and roughly the same for all data points we take as many measurements as needed to obtain 10000 measurements per data point after the post-selection.
 In this case, the statistical error for these local correlators is around $\sim 0.01$, which is too small to be shown in the figures.
 It is important to note, that as the number of discarded measurements is much higher for the LGT-method, the total number of measurements required is several times higher than for the direct method.

 We present the results obtained using the LGT and the direct methods for various noise levels (see figure caption) in Fig.\ref{raw_var_err}.
 To illustrate the influence of the noise, we use a simple noise model with depolarizing error on single and two-qubit gates.
-The noise level is characterized by the depolarizing error parameter $\eta$ for two-qubit gates.
-The corresponding parameter for single-qubit gates is set to $0.1\eta$.
+Specifically, we employ the noise model class for Qiskit Aer 0.12.2.
+The standard depolarizing channel is defined as follows: \be E(\rho) = (1 - \lambda)\rho + \lambda\Tr\rho\frac{I}{2^n}, \ee where $\rho$ is a density matrix, $\lambda$ is a depolarizing error parameter and $n$ is the number of qubits the channel acts on (the trace is meant as the partial trace on the number of qubits, similar the identity).
+Therefore, the noise level can be characterized by two depolarizing error parameters, $\eta$ for two-qubit gates and $\kappa$ for single-qubit gates.
+Data obtained from actual IBMQ hardware, which can be found on the IBMQ website, shows that the noise on two-qubit gates is normally an order of magnitude stronger than the noise on single-qubit gates.
+Therefore, we put $\kappa = 0.1\eta$ for concreteness and can tune a single noise parameter.
 To benchmark the accuracy of the simulations, we compare the obtained data with the results of a noise-free simulation carried out via ED.
 The unmitigated simulations with noise show a decay of the amplitude with increasing simulation time as errors accumulate with time.
 Note, as expected from our CNOT count of the two different circuits, this decay is significantly stronger for the LGT method.

 Next, we show in Fig.\ref{norm_var_err} the performance of the error mitigation strategy based on the normalisation of the results by the decay factor $A(t)$, which clearly shows the improvement of the results.
 Of course, this error mitigation strategy does not and cannot completely cure the errors, see e.g. the results for a relatively strong noise ($\eta = 0.01$).
 However, the comparison with unmitigated results clearly demonstrates the efficiency of this strategy.
-Finally, the combination of both error mitigation strategies -- based on post-selection and the normalization -- can result in almost complete restoration of the noise-free results (see Fig.\ref{LGT_vs_straight}), at least at short times.
-Remarkably, for our choice of the noise levels, the LGT-method even outperforms the direct one despite having a much deeper circuit.
+Finally, the combination of both error mitigation strategies -- based on post-selection and the normalization -- can result in almost complete restoration of the noise-free results (see Fig.\ref{LGT_vs_straight_corr} and Fig.\ref{LGT_vs_straight_imb}), at least at short times.
+Remarkably, for our choice of the noise levels, the LGT-method is on par with the direct one despite having a much deeper circuit.